karypis/karypis.github.io/glaros/software/overview.md

 It is our general policy to make these tools available to the research community for use in their own research and/or non-commercial applications.

-Here is a list of software tools that can be downloaded.

 ## METIS: A Family of Multilevel Partitioning Algorithms

 This is a collection of serial and parallel programs & libraries that can be used to partitioning unstructured graphs, finite element meshes, and hypergraphs, both on serial as well as on parallel computers.

+Additional information can be found [here](./metis/overview.md).

 ## CLUTO: Software for Clustering High-Dimensional DataSets